 Retiring from Employment and applying for Social Security Benefits

 This is the most common situation.
 You’ve been employed with group coverage, are turning 65, and plan to retire.
 In this case, you‘ll apply online on the Social Security Administration website.
 You can apply for both Medicare and retirement benefits at the same time.
-If you are getting Medicare for the U.S. Railroad Retirement Board, you can apply online.
+You can apply online if you are getting Medicare for the U.S. Railroad Retirement Board.

 You should start this process three months before your 65th birthday.
 This is because it takes time to process the application and for your Medicare to show up in the system.